 By the time I had completed my day’s trekking, I felt exhausted, and found it hard to believe that only a few months earlier I had been trekking in Nepal, such had been my self-indulgence over the British summer.
 And it is more self-indulgence I craved as I walked up the final stretch from the beach to the village, only to realise that this is West Wales and the pubs close between 2.30pm and 6pm.

 That evening the Freshwater Inn lacked the atmosphere of the previous night, when the Portclew Four came third in the quiz behind a team of locals and a visiting group of ornithologists from Costa Rica.
 So, I could reflect upon my two days in Pembrokeshire.
 This really is a spectacular part of the country full of amazing beaches, rolling landscapes, friendly locals and ruins steeped in history.
 Only next time I think I’ll leave the car behind and take the bus.

+Mark’s walk is not the only one within the Pembrokeshire Coast National Park, for further ideas, click here.
 For further reading on walking the Pembrokeshire Coast Path, the Pembrokeshire Coast National Trail website is a font of knowledge.

 It helps us support the running of this website if you book your accommodation via our hotels portal.
 You pay the same price as if booking directly with Agoda, but we take a small commission.

 The weather in Pembrokeshire and West Wales is notoriously unpredictable, with four seasons in one day not unknown.
 Before setting out on a trek along the Pembrokeshire Coast Path make sure you check with the current weather conditions.